-Want to put your IRA to work for All Newton?
+Want to put your IRA to work for ANMS?

 IRA Giving Incentives:

-The opportunity to make charitable gifts directly from Individual Retirement Accounts (IRAs) has been made permanent by legislation passed in December 2015.
-This means you can make annual distributions of up to $100,000 to charities such as All Newton Music School tax free.
+The opportunity to make charitable gifts to support All Newton directly from Individual Retirement Accounts (IRAs) has been made permanent by legislation passed in December 2015.
+This means you can make annual distributions of up to $100,000 to support our diverse programming, community engagement, and financial assistance program tax free.

 Donating through an IRA Charitable Rollover is a win-win for and your favorite community music school.